hamogu/doc/source/examples/LETGpow/letgplaw.rst

        xp.PhoIndex    -1.77876
        xp.norm        0.00114488

-All parameters are similar to what we put into the simulation.
+Absorption and photons index are similar to what we put in the simulation, but the norm is way off.
+Maybe we should have used the RMF after all.

 .. figure:: m1_fit.*
    :align: center